ScalefreeCOM/pipelinewise-target-s3-csv/README.md

 ## How to use it

-If you want to run this [Singer Target](https://singer.io) independently please read further.

 ## Install

 First, make sure Python 3 is installed on your system or follow these